-This page was created to help you stay up-to-date on the new coronavirus disease (COVID-19).
+This page was created to help you stay up-to-date on the coronavirus disease (COVID-19).

-Centers for Disease Control and Prevention (CDC) website
+Centers for Disease Control and Prevention (CDC) COVID-19 Information

 What are the symptoms of the COVID-19 infection?

 COVID-19 symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
-The virus may cause respiratory symptoms such as fever, cough, breathing problems and shortness of breath, chills, muscle pain, sore throat, fatigue, & extreme exhaustion.
+The virus may cause respiratory symptoms such as coughing, high fever, breathing problems, shortness of breath, chills, muscle pain, sore throat, fatigue, & extreme exhaustion.
 There are other symptoms less commonly associated with COVID-19, such as headache, loss of taste and smell, diarrhea, nausea, and vomiting.

-How can I reduce my risk of getting Coronavirus (COVID-19)?
+How can I reduce my risk of getting COVID-19?

 - Wear a mask in public.
 Make sure it covers your nose and mouth.